TheThirdOne/random-sorting/README.md

 If we are not allowed to inspect the code and only have access to a function, we can only really abuse the input.
-If the conditions of the algorithm are met, correctness is gareenteed for all algorithms.
-But by not meeting all of the conditions of the algorithms, we can tease out extra information.
+If the conditions of the algorithm are met, correctness is guaranteed for all algorithms.
+Generally, sorting algorithms require [total order](https://en.wikipedia.org/wiki/Total_order)

+for all elements of the array.
+But by not meeting all the conditions of the algorithms, we can tease out extra information.

 The algorithms we will be analyzing will expect a comparator like: